Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 ## Overview

-EOP is an initiative led by Greater Wellington Regional Council building on the experience of the Environment Canterbury Water Data programme to build a solution which will allow all regional councils to maximise the value they get from their environmental monitoring efforts and provide clear, consistent, and user-centric information to users of environmental information.
+EOP is an initiative led by Greater Wellington Regional Council to establish an end-to-end platform for capture, management and reporting of environmental information.
+The goal is to allow all regional councils to maximise the value they get from their environmental monitoring efforts, and provide clear, consistent and user-centric information to end-users if this data.
+It’s built based on the experiences from the Environment Canterbury Water Data programme

 Regional councils have many systems for collecting and managing environmental data.
-These systems are often siloed, legacy, and not integrated.
-This makes integrating the data to derive information a manual task of combining the data from multiple systems, which is slow, error-prone, and often this is done in a way that isn't consistent within a single council or across councils.
-This effort to integrate the data limits the type of analysis that people will even try to achieve with the data.
-This leads to the value of the data not being fully realised.
+These systems are often siloed and based on legacy technology.
+Integrating this data can be a slow, manual and and error prone process that is not consistent within or across councils.
+These challenges to limits the type of analysis that is feasible, meaning the value of the data is not fully realised.

-Much work has been done in councils by people without a software or data engineering background on the best efforts' basis.
-This has resulted in solutions that deliver lots of value but lack the maintainability, scalability and user-centric approach that would come from a software engineering team.
+Much work has been done in councils by people without a software or data engineering background on a best efforts' and as-needed basis.
+This has resulted in solutions that deliver lots of value but lack the maintainability, scalability and user-centric approach that would come from a dedicated software engineering team.

 EOP aims to address these issues by building a solution which focuses on: